earthjs/inertiaDrag/README.md

     });
 </script>
 ```
-It create a high order object, having 3 higher order functions that can be use for **d3.zoom** or d3.drag, I my self prefer as a handle for d3.zoom as it will handle dragging and zooming out of the book.
+It create an object, having 3 higher order functions that can be use for **d3.zoom** or d3.drag, I my self prefer as a handle for d3.zoom as it will handle dragging and zooming out of the book.

 ## License
 inertiaDrag.js is licensed under the **MIT license**.
 See the LICENSE file for more information.